Albinhsn/SpaceGame/Java/src/se/liu/albhe576/project/README.md

 ## ToDo
 ### Data
+* Load in rest of entities
 * Rewrite binaryDataConvertScript thingy
-* Load in rest of entities
-* Figure out better way to fetch bullet data
+  * spawnTime to long
+  * Create Paths?

 * Create one large image and be able to parse it